Computation and properties of the Epstein zeta function with applications to quantum systems: Application to quantum systems

-The energy of a cube with unit volume \(L_1L_2L_3=1\) is minimized by making either one or two edges small and the highest energy state is achieved by setting $L_1=L_2=L_3$, see \Cref{fig:casimirbox}.
-Casimir force tends to deform cubes of fixed volume \(L_1L_2L_3=1\) into either long or thin boxes, which agrees with the analysis in Ref~\cite{ambjornPropertiesVacuumMechanical1983}.
+The energy of a cube with unit volume \(L_1L_2L_3=1\) is minimised by making either one or two edges small, and the highest energy state is achieved by setting $L_1=L_2=L_3$, see Figure \ref{fig:casimirbox}.
+Casimir force tends to deform cubes of fixed volume \(L_1L_2L_3=1\) into either long or thin boxes, which agrees with the analysis in \cite{ambjornPropertiesVacuumMechanical1983}.

-In the massive case \(m>0\), the Casimir energy is no longer described by a lattice sum as in \Cref{epsteindef}, but the derivation of Crandall's representation can still easily be adopted to yield an exponentially fast converging representation for the total energy.
+In the massive case \(m>0\), the Casimir energy is no longer described by a lattice sum as in Definition \ref{epsteindef}, but the derivation of Crandall's representation can still easily be adopted to yield an exponentially fast converging representation for the total energy.
 This highlights the strength of the method for the meromorphic continuation presented in this paper, which the authors will expand to even more general lattice sums in the future.